mekatronik-achmadi/md_tutorial/electronic/tutorials/doxygen.md

 #CLANG_DISABLED_AT_COMPILE=
 ```

-alternatively, if you use Bash shell, you can use the sed script [here]() and issue:
+alternatively, if you use Bash shell, you can use this sed [script](https://github.com/mekatronik-achmadi/md_tutorial/blob/master/electronic/tutorials/doxygen_sed.sh) and issue:

 ```
+chmod a+x ./doxygen_sed.sh
 ./doxygen_sed.sh coba_doxyconf
 ```